NztForum/Lolzteam-Public-API/docs/market_api.markdown

 ## Account publishing
 You need to make 2 requests:
 POST `/market/item/add` and POST `/market/:itemId/goods/check`
+For categories, which required temporary email (Steam, Social Club) you need to make GET `/market/:itemId/goods/add` to get temporary email

 ### POST `/market/item/add/`
 Adds account on the market.
 After this request an account will have `item_state = awaiting` (not displayed in search)